sigmedia/sigmedia.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Signal Processing and Media Application group
+title: Signal Processing for Media Applications
 ---

-The Signal Processing Media Applications Group (Sigmedia) is a research group in the [Department of Electronic and Electrical Engineering](https://tcd.ie/eleceng) at [Trinity College Dublin](https://tcd.ie/).
+The Signal Processing for Media Applications (Sigmedia) Group  is a research group in the [Department of Electronic and Electrical Engineering](https://tcd.ie/eleceng) at [Trinity College Dublin](https://tcd.ie/).